Pennsylvania Paycheck Calculator 2026 — Flat 3.07% Rate + Philadelphia Local Tax

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-• What's the effective tax rate in Pennsylvania at $100,000 single filer in 2026?
+What's the effective tax rate in Pennsylvania on a $100K single salary in 2026?

 Yes — Pennsylvania exempts virtually all retirement income from state tax: Social Security, pensions (public + private), 401(k) and IRA withdrawals after age 59½, and Roth distributions are all PA-tax-free.
 Combined with the 3.07% rate on earned income, PA is one of the more tax-favourable retirement states despite the local-EIT layer for working residents.